Phyllanthus emblica: In culture

-In the Buddhist tradition there are many references to the fruit of the emblic myrobalan.
+In the Buddhist tradition there are many references to the emblic fruit.
 In the Śatapañcāśatka, Buddha's knowledge is described in a poetic simile: "O Bhagavan, the entire origination of all types of phenomena throughout time is within the range of your mind, like an ambalan fruit in the palm of your hand".

-Half an amla fruit was the final gift to the Buddhist sangha by the great Indian emperor Ashoka.
+Half an emblic fruit was the final gift to the Buddhist sangha by the great Indian emperor Ashoka.
 This is illustrated in the Ashokavadana in the following verses: "A great donor, the lord of men, the eminent Maurya Ashoka, has gone from being lord of Jambudvipa [the continent] to being lord of half a myrobalan".
 In Theravada Buddhism, this plant is said to have been used as the tree for achieving enlightenment, or Bodhi, by the twenty-first Buddha, named Phussa Buddha.

-In Hinduism, the myrobalan, called the āmalaka in Sanskrit, is sacred to all three members of the Trimurti, the Hindu supreme trinity of Brahma, Vishnu, and Shiva.
+In Hinduism, the emblic, called the āmalaka in Sanskrit, is sacred to all three members of the Trimurti, the Hindu supreme trinity of Brahma, Vishnu, and Shiva.
 According to legend, during a religious gathering, Lakshmi, Vishnu's consort, expressed a desire to worship Shiva, while Parvati, Shiva's consort, wished to worship Vishnu.
-Moved by each other's piety, they shed tears upon the earth, from which emerged the first myrobalan trees.
-The Amalaka Ekadashi is a Hindu occasion dedicated to Vishnu, venerating the myrobalan.
+Moved by each other's piety, they shed tears upon the earth, from which emerged the first emblic trees.
+The Amalaka Ekadashi is a Hindu occasion dedicated to Vishnu, venerating the emblic.